 Governor Pat McCrory recently appointed Wilbur D. Jones, Jr. as chairman of the USS North Carolina Battleship Commission.
-Jones’ statutory job is to monitor the operations and plans of the Battleship, North Carolina’s memorial to the state’s World War II service and the more than 10,000 Tar Heels who died in service.
-It’s homeported in […]
+Jones, a Wilmington native, is the first Wilmingtonian to be named commission chairman since founder Hugh Morton served in 1962.
+Jones’ statutory job is to monitor the operations and plans of the Battleship, North Carolina’s memorial to […]

 Wilbur D. Jones, Jr. lost his wife of 54 years, confidant and in-house editor on September 22, 2013.
 Please click the link below and take a few minutes to read her truly remarkable life story that began 79 years ago.
 In Memory of Carroll Eloise Robbins Jones

 Governor McCrory Appoints Wilmington World War II Historian Wilbur Jones to USS North Carolina Battleship Commission North Carolina Governor Pat McCrory has appointed retired Navy Captain Wilbur D. Jones, Jr., to the USS North Carolina Battleship Commission.
 North Carolina Representative Ted Davis, Jr., on September 6 administered the oath of office to Jones, a Wilmington […]

 Wilmington ABC affiliate, WWAY News Channel 3, recently interviewed Wilbur D. Jones, Jr. for a story on Liberty Ships.
 View the story below.

 The National Society of the Daughters of the American Revolution presented CAPT Wilbur Jones with its “Excellence in Community Service Award” for his history preservation accomplishments.
 Registrar Ruth-Anne Bolz of the Stamp Defiance Chapter, DAR, the state’s largest chapter, delivered the award at its annual year-end luncheon meeting on May 11, 2013, in Wilmington.